gamingrobot/doingstuff.dev/content/posts/blender-milling-machine-breakdown/index.md

   cover_image: "render.webp"
 ---

-A breakdown for my stylized milling machine render.
+A breakdown for the stylized milling machine render.
 {{ img(src="render.webp", alt="3d render of a milling machine") }}

 <!-- more -->